eannaoceallaigh/www/_posts/2024-02-02-azure-cross-tenant-storage.md

 This perception isn't helped by the [troubleshooting document](https://learn.microsoft.com/en-us/azure/private-link/troubleshoot-private-endpoint-connectivity) which has similar bullet points.

-There is an [official guide](https://learn.microsoft.com/en-us/azure/architecture/guide/networking/cross-tenant-secure-access-private-endpoints) on how to use private endpoints to access web apps from a VM in another tenant so...
+There is an [official guide](https://learn.microsoft.com/en-us/azure/architecture/guide/networking/cross-tenant-secure-access-private-endpoints) on how to use private endpoints to access web apps from a VM in another tenant that doesn't mention peering so...

 ### Surely the same is true for storage right?